The Jewish Nickel

 What is a Jewish Nickel worth?

 The answer to that question is whatever you are willing to pay for one.
-Our opinion (in the year 2020) is that a top quality, good detail Jewish Nickel (such as items 3, 6 and 7 above) could go for as much as $20 if someone is willing to pay that much.
+Our opinion (in the year 2020) is that a top quality, good detail Jewish Nickel (such as the one pictured in the 'collection' row above) could go for as much as $20 if someone is willing to pay that much.
 More realistically these tokens have been selling on eBay for around $8.
-These are just cheap mass produced novelty tokens however they are no longer produced and therefore "collectable" and a great addition to someone's "good luck" token collection.
+These are just cheap mass produced novelty tokens however they are no longer produced and therefore "collectable" and a great addition to someone's "good luck" token or oddities and curiosities collection.

 Measurements and weight will vary slightly due to wear and manufacturing

-Type Weight Diameter Letter G Letter O's Inside Ball Hanger Ball Shafts Hat Brim
+Type Weight Diameter Letter G in Good Letter O's Ball Hanger Ball Shafts Hat Band

-1 6.6 grams 23.6mm Square Lower Right Round Textured Curved Double with Bow
+Type 2 6.6 grams 23.6mm Square Lower Right Round Textured Curved Band w/ Bow

-1B 3.9 grams 23.35mm Square Lower Right Round Textured Curved Double with Bow
+Type 2B 3.9 grams 23.35mm Square Lower Right Round Textured Curved Band w/ Bow

-3 1.2 grams 24.08mm Square Lower Right Near Equal Oval Textured Curved Double with Bow
+Type 3 1.2 grams 24.08mm Square Lower Right Near Equal Oval Textured Curved Band w/ Bow

-4 6 to 6.75 grams 23mm to 23.70mm Round Lower Right Round No Texture Curved Double with Bow
+Type 4 6.7 grams 23 to 23.35mm Round Lower Right Round No Texture Curved Band w/ Bow

 Jewish Nickel Type Details Photo